 The property will be inspected prior to the licence being issued to ensure the necessary fire precautions and management arrangements are in place.
 The property remains subject to inspections during the lifetime of the licence to check management arrangements, occupancy and to ensure that it remains free from disrepair.

 It is an offence to operate a HMO property without a mandatory licence and carries an unlimited fine if found guilty of such offence.
 The Local Authority also have powers to issue a fixed penalty fee of up to £30,000 for the offence instead of a court prosecution.

 Fees and charges

-On 15 February 2018, a Mandatory HMO Licensing Report was approved by Cabinet to approve a change in the fee’s and the mandatory licence conditions.
+On the 19 May 2022, a report was approved by Cabinet to approve a change in the fee's and the mandatory licence conditions.

 Licence application fee's have not been changed in Telford and Wrekin since their first introduction in April 2006.
 Licence application fee's reflect the cost involved for officer time to administer the "average" HMO application, which includes property visits, dealing with general requests for information and advice during the lifetime of a licence.